What Are Best And Worst Foods For Sinus Congestion?

 - Food containing additives

 - Refined vegetable oils

-– High sugar content food ( soft drinks, desserts, ice cream)
+- High sugar content food (soft drinks, desserts, and ice cream)

 - Cow’s milk

 - Refined carbohydrates (white bread, rice, and pasta)